Filing Season Central

 - Electronic filing options — Ohio offers several ways to cut to the front of the line and get your refund fast.
 More than 80% of Ohioans already file electronically.
 Why wait weeks for a refund when you can have it in days?

-- Where’s my refund? — Check on the status of your refund here or by calling (800) 282-1784.
+Where’s my refund? — Check on the status of your refund here or by calling (800) 282-1784.
 Improvements to our system will help us provide you with detailed information on your refund status.
-If you submitted your state income tax return the old-fashioned way (by mail), your refund status may not be available for a few weeks.
+If you submitted your state income tax return by mail, your refund status may not be available for a few weeks.

 - Verify a refund Check — Sometimes, taxpayers express curiosity or even surprise at the appearance of paper checks issued by the State of Ohio.
 This page is designed to answer some of the more common questions posed about them.